rkingan/m3c/README.md

 The script `generate.pyx` in this directory generates minimally 3-connected graphs with a given cubic minor as a "root" graph; the default root graph is the prism graph with 6 vertices and 9 edges.
-The code in this repository implements the procedures documented in *Constructing Minimally 3-connected graphs*, by Jo&atilde;o Paulo Costalonga, Robert Kingan and Sandra Kingan.
+The code in this repository implements the procedures documented in ["Constructing Minimally 3-connected graphs", by Jo&atilde;o Paulo Costalonga, Robert Kingan and Sandra Kingan.](https://arxiv.org/abs/2012.12059).
-(link).

 ## Getting started